 CHRO 2018 is an online, virtual conference brought to you by The HR Congress.

-This high level event is focusing on the evolving role of the CHRO in the digital business era.
+This high-level event is focusing on the evolving role of the CHRO in the digital business era.
 Never have HR leaders had to handle so much change so fast.
 The current business environment confronts them endlessly with perplexing decisions and opportunities.
-Talent needs can change from quarter to quarter rappidly and the market for talent in general is hyper-competitive.
-In addition digitization is in the core center of most organizations.
+Talent needs can change from quarter to quarter rapidly and the market for talent, in general, is hyper-competitive.
+In addition, digitization is in the core center of most organizations.
 As confirmed by Bersin by Deloitte report, when HR is in charge the organization is 2.5 times more likely to succeed in its digital transformation journey.
-The CHRO therefore plays a critical role in such transformation in three ways.
+The CHRO, therefore, plays a critical role in such transformation in three ways.

 • The first is really working at aligning the leadership team and coaching both the CEO and the top team in providing the align message and leadership for the company and for the transformation.